amiantos/multiclock/README.md

 # MultiClock

-MultiClock is a screensaver for macOS that displays the current time using 24 different clocks.
+MultiClock is a screensaver for macOS that displays the current time using 24 clocks.
 MultiClock is very configurable, with a variety of hand and dial styles and the ability to customize the color of each independently.

 ## Preview